 There are multiple ways to integrate Orange & Teal into your videos.
 The most common ways are either to push teal in the shadows and orange in the highlights/midtones or to use the channel mixer to push the overall colors of the image into Orange & Teal.

-Many Teal & Orange LUTs are oversaturated, look unrealistic, and make green tones look bad.
+Most Teal & Orange LUTs are oversaturated, look unrealistic and make green tones look bad.

-TANGE LUTs fix these issues.
-They desaturate the image a bit to give it a more cinematic, less amateurish look.
+I made TANGE LUTs to fix these issues.
+They are actually desaturating the image a bit, especially in the blue/teal tones, to give it a more cinematic, less amateurish look.